joknarf/deferlib/REFERENCE.md

 Type: Puppet Language

-returns output of deferred shell command execution or options[else] if commmand exit code not 0
+returns output of deferred shell command execution or options[else] if commmand exit code not 0 or output does not match options[match]

 #### Examples